Iskra: A System for Inverse Geometry Processing: Related Work

 The second camp focuses on speed, often via GPU acceleration.
 These GPU-based systems rely on low-level abstractions that require the user to specify every operation over a local neighborhood of a mesh element (e.g., for each vertex, perform an operation on its neighboring triangles)~\cite{yu2023taichi, mahmoud2021rxmesh, herholz2024mesh, mahmoud2025dynamic}.
 Such low-level abstractions lead to inflexibility and incompatibility with tensor abstractions used within the machine learning ecosystem~\cite{mahmoud2021rxmesh, yu2023taichi}.

-Recently, several attempts have been proposed to introduce differentiability as a first-class primitive for triangle and tet mesh processing.
+Recently, several attempts have been proposed to introduce differentiability as a first-class primitive for triangle and tetrahedral mesh processing.
 TinyAD~\cite{schmidt2022tinyad} made the observation that forward-mode automatic differentiation is faster for geometry processing workload.
 Such a system can be easily integrated with \texttt{libigl} and OpenMesh~\cite{Botsch:2002:OAG} to make them differentiable.
 However, TinyAD lacks GPU acceleration and does not integrate with modern machine learning frameworks.
 Other systems with similar limitations include \citet{herholz2022sparsity, herholz2024mesh, mara2021thallo, Fernandez:2025:SEB}, which offer efficient differentiation but provide limited support for interoperability with ML ecosystems.
-Since the goal of these systems is to differentiate in service of solving geometry processing problems, they only allow for differentiability over a single computational layer, which is insufficient for inverse geometry processing tasks that require backpropagation through multiple layers (see \S\ref{sec:background}).
+Crucially, since the goal of these systems is to differentiate in service of solving geometry processing problems, they only allow for differentiability over a individual operations over mesh-based data, which is insufficient if we wish to \emph{invert} a geometry processing problem, i.e., differentiate through solutions to geometric optimizations (see \S\ref{sec:background}).

-More broadly, existing solutions for inverse geometry processing fall into two categories: (1)~general-purpose automatic differentiation systems that are flexible but inefficient for sparse geometric operators (e.g., PyTorch, JAX) and (2)~efficient but narrowly-scoped systems that lack GPU acceleration, ML interoperability, or support for multi-layer differentiation.
+More broadly, existing solutions for differentiable geometry processing fall into two categories: (1)~general-purpose automatic differentiation systems that are flexible but inefficient for sparse geometric operators (e.g., PyTorch, JAX) and (2)~efficient but narrowly-scoped systems that lack GPU acceleration, ML interoperability, or support for differentiable optimization.
 In contrast to both extremes, our work focuses on usability, interoperability, and abstraction flexibility, rather than focusing solely on raw differentiation speed or mesh processing throughput.

+While systematic approaches to \emph{differentiable} geometry processing are well researched, to our knowledge there are no systems specifically focusing on \emph{inverse} geometry processing, i.e., the systematic differentiation through geometric optimizations.
+Nonetheless, the geometry processing literature has already made use of differentiable optimizations in an ad-hoc manner.
+Existing work in geometry that differentiates through linear solvers can be found in \citet{wang2021fast, wang2023maps}, through eigenproblems in \citet{cosmo2019isospec,smirnov2021hodgenet}, and through geodesic distances in \citet{verninas2026disgeod, li2024geodesics}.